 Travel to elevated- or high-risk countries is permitted but discouraged, especially if alternate venues for projects and research are available.
 Faculty are strongly encouraged but not required to register their travel.
 However, faculty traveling with students or leading an international program are required to register their travel.
 Staff members are required to register university-related travel.

-All students (undergraduates and graduate students) who have plans to travel to any of these destinations are required to submit their travel plans for review to the ITART committee 6-8 weeks prior to intended travel.
+All students (undergraduates and graduate students) who have plans to travel to any of these high risk destinations are required to submit their travel plans for review to the ITART committee 6-8 weeks prior to intended travel.

 Regardless of destination, all undergraduate and graduate students must register their trip with Cornell's Travel Registry.